 Project LUNI tries to help this situation by carrying out TNR efforts (Trap Neuter and Return) and by rehoming kittens found born on the street or abandoned.
 As we don't have a shelter and

-only a handful of fosterers, we focus on rehoming kittens that easily adapt into family life.
-We ensure that our fosterers can provide a loving family environment to each kitten and cat they care
+only a handful of fosterers, we focus on rehoming kittens and cats that easily adapt into family life.
+We ensure that our fosterers can provide a loving family environment to each kitten and cat

 Feral cats that have lived their whole life on the streets are often happier if they can stay in their known environment (after TNR) and get the loving care of their feeders.
 We also consider the human aspect as the often elderly feeders treat the street cats like their own and do get a lot of joy from them - as often they could not keep their own pets, this gives them meaningful purpuse late in life.